injflea727/grove/README.md

 and relieve you of the endless visual tweaking that attends GUI development.

-Although the Stone is restricted to text-only programs, that doesn't mean it can't *produce* multimedia software.
+Although the Grove is restricted to text-only programs, that doesn't mean it can't *produce* multimedia software.
 The [MOSS](https://github.com/druidic/MOSS) operating system gives you tools to create fully-featured HTML and JavaScript applications that run in your